PlathC/PlagueSimulator/Readme.md

 - __Death statistics__: Death probability when being sick.
 - __Disease Transmission Distance__: Transmission distance of the disease in meters.

+Some scenarios are preset to provide some interesting simulation cases :

+- __Majority of the population vaccinated__:
+- __Disease really infective and quick__:
+- __Dense population with low infectivity__:

 ### Simulation

 ![Setup Ui](readmefiles/SimulationScene.png)